eclipse-zenoh/zenoh-c/docs/concepts.rst

     }
     // z_drop(z_move(cfg)); // this is safe but useless

-View types `z_view_xxx_t`
+View Types `z_view_xxx_t`
 -------------------------

-`z_view_xxx_t` types are the types which only references some extra data.
-Values of these types need not to be dropped and they are valid only while the data they reference is valid.
-Another important property of the view types is that they are loaned to the same `z_loaned_xxx_t` type as their owned counterparts.
-This allows to use both owned and view types in the same way.
+`z_view_xxx_t` types are reference types that point to external data.
+These values do not need to be dropped and remain valid only as long as the data they reference is valid.

+A key feature is that `z_view_xxx_t` types are loaned as `z_loaned_xxx_t`, just like their owned counterparts, allowing consistent use of both owned and view types.
 Example:

 .. code-block:: c